episerver/EPiServer.Labs.Find.Toolbox/README.md

 * An overall relevance improvement by utilising MatchPhrase,  MatchPhrasePrefix and MatchPrefix
 * Support for MinimumShouldMatch which improves search experience further
 * FuzzyMatch and WildcardMatch improving searches with typos and partial words
+* Three (pages, media and blocks) new CMS search providers that make use of all above to give you an improved search experience for the CMS UI
+* Set a custom request timeout for your search or multisearch

 All can be used together or independently and depends on the .For() call which spawns the original queryStringQuery.